jobiols/docker-odoo-jeo/README.md

 About this Repo
 ===============

-Dockerfile Images for Odoo v11, v12
+Dockerfile Images for Odoo v11, and dbtools